boomija15/Car-Price-Prediction-/README.md

 # Car-Price-Prediction-
-Car price prediction is a machine learning project to predict the current selling price of the car based on various factors such as fuel type, kilometers driven, year of manufacturing, etc
+Car price prediction is a machine learning project aimed at predicting the current selling price of cars based on various factors.
+The dataset used for this project is 'car data.csv' from Kaggle.
+The factors considered include fuel type, present pricing, kilometers driven, transmission type, selling type, and more.
+Linear Regression and Random Forest Regression algorithms were applied in Python to predict the selling price values.
+Among the two, the Random Forest Regressor demonstrated the highest accuracy in predicting car prices.